-Last year was a crazy year for everyone, with the pandemic affecting nearly every aspect of life.
-However, 2021 is still going to be a weird year for most Americans.
+The last two years were crazy year for everyone, with the pandemic affecting nearly every aspect of life.
+However, this year is still going to be a weird year for most Americans.

 The average tax return last year was $2,616 according to the IRS.
 That’s bigger than stimulus checks and other help.
 So many Americans are hoping to receive their tax refunds as soon as possible this year.